by Starsky Hutch 76

 After much discussion, John and Mary Shakespeare found themselves relenting on many topics.
 First and foremost was Kent’s new career as Superboy.
 Lois Lane had told them about how he had saved that girl’s life.
 They couldn’t help but be proud of him for that.
 He had the ability to help people.
 More than that, he wanted to help people.
 How could they not encourage that?

 That was how the Shakespeares came to be sitting in front of a large map of the country, their dog Sassy lying at their feet.
 After confronting the big elephant in the room, it was easier to relent on the other things, like home-schooling versus public school.
 It was decided that they should leave their remote location in the mountains for a normal neighborhood environment, even though that might present other complications with their brood of super-powered dogs.
-Their pet Krypto the Super-Dog was currently romping through space with his and Sassy’s offspring as they often did, but whenever they were at home they were used to freely flying around the homestead; the six young dogs newly grown out of the puppy stage would have to learn how to act like normal pets while at home, and Krypto would have to help teach them.
+Their pet Krypto the Super-Dog was currently romping through space with his and Sassy’s six young offspring as they often did, but whenever they had visited the mountain cabin they were used to freely flying around the homestead without any fear of prying neighbors.
+The young dogs newly grown out of the puppy stage and mostly given out to new super-hero owners would have to learn how to act like normal pets whenever they visited them.
+Luckily Krypto had already taught them much from his experiences posing as an ordinary dog.

 “This should make my agent happy,” John laughed.
 “She’s been after me to move somewhere that doesn’t take a private plane, helicopter, and a rental car to reach.
 Where to move, though?
 I can FidEx the latest Doone County strip from pretty much anywhere.”